-A cruise around the Galapagos is a bucket list worthy travel experience.
-It’s without a doubt the best way to see the Galapagos Isles off the coast of Ecuador.
+A cruise around the Galapagos is a bucket-list-worthy travel experience.
+It’s undoubtedly the best way to see the Galapagos Isles off the coast of Ecuador.
 The amount of wildlife you can see on the relatively untouched islands is amazing.
-That’s just what’s on land as when you step off the gorgeous islands you’ll find deep blue Pacific water abundant in marine life.
+That’s just what’s on land, as when you step off the gorgeous islands, you’ll find deep blue Pacific water abundant in marine life.

-It’s a place unlike any other on earth and it’s easy to understand how the islands provided inspiration for Charles Darwin.
-However “unlike any other places on earth” usually come with a high price tag, and the Galapagos is no exception.
+It’s a place unlike any other on earth, and it’s easy to understand how the islands inspired Charles Darwin.
+However, “unlike any other place on earth” usually come with a high price tag, and the Galapagos is no exception.
 We’re here to cover all the details and help you decide whether a cruise around the Galapagos is for you.